vladmandic/human/README.md

 ## Options

-Detailed configuration options are explained below, but they are best seen in the menus in `demo`:
+Detailed configuration options are explained below, but they are best seen in the menus present in the `demo` application:

 ![Menus](assets/screenshot-menu.png)